The Resuscitation Team

 Clear communication between team leaders and team members is essential.

-It is important to know your own limitations.
+It is important to know your own clinical limitations.
 Resuscitation is the time for implementing acquired skills, not trying new ones.
 Only take on tasks you can perform successfully.
-Make it clear when you need help and call for help early.
+Clearly state when you need help and call for help early in the care of the individual.
 Resuscitation demands mutual respect, knowledge sharing, constructive criticism, and follow-up discussion (debriefing) after the event.